CompanyOnTheWorld/craft-ops/README.md

 - [Vagrant][vagrant_link]
 - [VirtualBox][virtualbox_link]

-> This has not been tested on Windows, support is welcome :)
+> This has not been tested on Windows, but support is welcome :)

 ## Getting Started